IIIF/website/source/event/2020/boston/index.md

 * Social Media: Tweets about the event should use [#iiif][hashtag] or [@iiif_io][twitter]

 Stay tuned to the [IIIF-Discuss][iiif-discuss] email list for announcements and updates.

+### Travel

+- List of [hotels and event locations][boston-hotels]
+- Flights: The local planning team recommends that attendees traveling by air fly to [Boston Logan International Airport (BOS)](https://www.massport.com/logan-airport)
+- Train: [Take a train](https://www.amtrak.com/home.html) to Boston from many parts of the Eastern coast of the United States.

 ### Call for Sponsors